grace-notes/website/contents/topics/beatitudes.md

 ---
-title: Beatitudes
+title: "Beatitudes"
+pdf: "beatitudes.pdf"
-description: The eight blessings in the Beatitudes, related to the Christian life.
+description: "The eight blessings in the Beatitudes, related to the Christian life."
 template: lesson.jade
 ---